BlueKossa/Cargos-Game-Of-Life/README.md

 # Conway's Game of Life

-The classic game of life, written in the rust programming language.
+The classic game of life, written in the rust programming language together with [nannou](https://github.com/nannou-org/nannou).

 ## Features